 Digital Realty’s not yet complete Osaka data centre lands big cloud provider

-The company says it has secured a multi-megawatt, multi-year agreement with a ‘leading global cloud service provider’ for capacity at its new Digital Osaka 2 data centre.
+The company says it has secured a multi-megawatt, multi-year agreement with a ‘leading global cloud service provider’ for capacity at its new Digital Osaka 2 data center.
 The company is yet to disclose just who that provider is.

 Currently under construction, the facility is hoped to be operational in mid-2019 to further expand the Digital Osaka connected campus.